h-yung/authportal/README.md

    - Decide whether to connect to additional APIs and how it might complement the goal of the app.*
 - Make responsive with media queries.
 - Replace placeholder copy.
-- Temporary: Image provided at random for user avatar area from shortlist kept in backend.
-Not quite "helpers" but to be organized.
 - Permit user to upload their own avatar of choice, with image format and dimension recommendations.
 Part of the information editing form.
 - Fix dark mode.